lightning/bolts/02-peer-protocol.md

 If the recipient has already sent `funding_locked` it MUST fail the channel if `channel-id` does not match the `channel-id` it sent.

-The sender MUST set `announcement-signature` to the signature for the channel_announcement message, or all zeroes if it does not want the channel announced.
+The sender MUST set `announcement-node-signature` and `announcement-bitcoin-signature` to the signatures for the `channel_announcement` message, or all zeroes if it does not want the channel announced.

+The recipient SHOULD fail the channel if the `announcement-node-signature` and `announcement-bitcoin-signature`s are incorrect (and not all zeroes).
-The recipient SHOULD queue the `channel_announcement` message for its peers if it has sent and received a non-zero `announcement-signature`.
+The recipient SHOULD queue the `channel_announcement` message for its peers if it has sent and received a non-zero `announcement-node-signature` and `announcement-bitcoin-signature`.

 #### Future